mehmaniayaz/random-walk-visual/README.md

 ### Motivation
-In this project we are interested in visualizing random walkers and quantify potential emergent behaviors using JavaScript!
+In this project we are interested in visualizing random walkers and quantifying potentially interesting emergent behaviors using JavaScript!
 Random walking (also known as Brownian motion) is a common observed phenomenon in nature.
-They span from dispersal of pollen in the air to literal padestrians "randomly" walking in a city.
+They span from the dispersal of pollen in the air to literal pedestrians "randomly" walking in a city.

 ### Status
 This project is currently under development.
 Stay tuned for additional features or feel free to add your own!